 Some images from Chinese social networks have shown unsustainable scenes of dog and cat eradication, for fear of spreading the virus.

 On March 18, another dog tested positive for COVID-19 by rt-PCR, still in Hong Kong.

 In these 3 cases, it could not be shown with certainty that these animals were infected with COVID-19.
-In fact, the dogs did not show symptoms suggestive of the disease, and these three animals do not show seroconversion, ie an increase in antibodies over time, indicating that their immune system has been in contact with a replicating virus.
+In fact, the dogs did not show symptoms suggestive of the disease, and these three animals do not show seroconversion, that is to say an increase in antibodies over time, indicating that their immune system has been in contact with a virus which replicates.

 For the time being, these 3 cases indicate simple contamination, not infection.
 For the cat, the symptoms presented may be linked to other diseases, which have not been excluded from the clinical picture.

 These isolated cases do not therefore prove that pets can be infected by their owner, and the risk of human-to-animal contagion therefore remains negligible to date.

 Experimentally, under very specific laboratory conditions, ferrets, cats and dogs may have been infected with COVID-19.
 Ferrets and cats seem more receptive than dogs to the risk of infection.
 However, there is currently no indication that they can in turn infect humans.

 There is currently no reason to believe that animals can be vectors of the epidemic or play a role in infecting humans.

 - if you are not infected with COVID-19, there is no need to panic

 - if you are infected with COVID-19, apply a quarantine